Posted by: George J. Dramis, III

-All real estate dealings come with potential legal dangers.
+All real estate dealings come with potential legal risk.
 It is common to see buyers and sellers filing lawsuits against their agents based on different aspects of the real estate law.
 As a current or aspiring agent, it is fundamental to familiarize yourself with these legal issues and try to steer clear of them to avoid devastating consequences.
+Real estate prelicensing and continuing education is an excellent source of information on this topic.
 In this article, we will discuss these concerns and provide advice for ensuring you are compliant.

 Looking at the real estate law, there are specific advertising requirements to which agents must adhere.
 Most agents neglect these laws as defined by the state licensing laws and the REALTOR® code of ethics.
 These laws mostly touch on the truth of the information provided by the advertisements and demand that agents always post accurate pictures in their ads.
 In recent years, these laws have extended to the ads posted on the internet, which are expected to be equally true and accurate.
 You should ensure the ads you place are truthful and compliant with the specific laws adopted in your state.